BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service: Data specificity

-We have developed a function for unmasking profanities.
-Firstly, we find all profanities that have been masked using random symbols.
-Next, a list of possible unmasked versions based on a profanity dictionary and the visible letters in the masked word is generated.
-For example, given the masked word \textit{ po*\%\#\$\$ło} we extract \textit{po} as the starting letters and \textit{ło} as the ending letters.
-We then filter the dictionary to include only words that start with \textit{po} and end with \textit{ło}.
-To determine the most accurate unmasked word, we compare the masked word with each proposed word from the filtered dictionary by taking into account the resemblance between the two in terms of symbol usage.
-Sorting the possible words based on their similarity to the masked word enables us to select the word that is the closest match.

-The subsequent stage of the algorithm involves identifying letter-to-sign and letter-to-letter exchanges.
-This process begins by identifying commonly used signs in exchanges, such as \textit{@, 3, \$, q} and others.
-The algorithm then attempts to create actual representations based on these popular exchanges, e.g., \textit{e->3, l->1} etc. Following this step, the algorithm checks whether the generated words exist in the FastText dictionary.
-Typically, at this point, there is only one word that matches the generated form, and this word is considered the correct one.
-However, in cases where there are multiple matching words, the algorithm randomly selects one, as the model lacks the ability to determine which word is a better fit based on context.
+To facilitate dataset management, we have developed functions for unmasking obfuscated content.
+Firstly, we identify all profanities masked with random symbols.
+Next, we generate a list of potential unmasked versions based on a dictionary of profanities and the visible letters in the masked word.
+To determine the most accurate unmasked word, we compare the masked word with each proposed word from the filtered dictionary, considering symbol usage resemblance.
+Sorting the possible words by similarity enables us to select the closest match.
+The next stage involves identifying letter-to-sign and letter-to-letter exchanges.
+This process begins by recognizing commonly used signs in exchanges, such as \textit{@, 3, \$, q}, and others.
+The algorithm then attempts to create actual representations based on these popular exchanges (e.g., \textit{e->3, l->1}).
+Following this step, the algorithm checks whether the generated words exist in the FastText dictionary.
+Typically, there's only one matching word at this point, considered the correct one.
+However, in cases of multiple matching words, the algorithm randomly selects one since it lacks the ability to determine the best fit based on context.